djeer/cryptology-ws-client-python/README.rst

 This is an official Python client library for the Cryptology exchange WebSocket API.

-By using this Cryptology Python client you confirm that you have read and accept [License Agreement](https://github.com/CryptologyExchange/cryptology-client-python/blob/master/LICENSE)
+By using this Cryptology Python client you confirm that you have read and accept `License Agreement: <https://github.com/CryptologyExchange/cryptology-ws-client-python/blob/master/LICENSE>`_

 Features
 --------